MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionRegistryKey.md

 ### -KeyName

-Specify the registry key name that you want to search for.
+Specifies the registry key name that you want to search for.
 The format used should be key\subkey.

 ```yaml
 Type: String